 What are their lives like?
 The Lu are also known by the nickname Washing-Bone Miao because of an old custom.
 The Lu traditionally dug up the bodies of people who had died, washed the bones, wrapped them in white cloth, and reburied them.
 This practice was repeated once or twice each year for seven years.
 When a Lu person was sick others would say, "It is because you haven't cleaned your ancestors bones."
 This practice was forcibly stopped by communist authorities.

 Lu men wear green shirts and baggy trousers.
 They tie their hair.
 Lu women wear a one-piece dress.

-Religion The Lu live under the powerful controlling influence of ancestor worship.
+What are their beliefs?
+The Lu people live under the powerful controlling influence of ancestor worship.
 They fear that if they do not take care of and pray for the souls of their ancestors, their own souls will be lost in eternity.
-The Lu regularly offer food and drink to their forefathers and take great care to clean - and worship at - the ancestral altar.
+The Lu regularly offer food and drink to their forefathers and take great care to clean, and worship at, the ancestral altar.